seainfo6150/seainfo6150/assignments/final-project.md

 If your user flow was something like **A user can find a vegetarian recipe on our website**</br>
 A user task might be **Explore the website and find a vegetarian recipe you would like to cook for dinner tonight**.

 You should come up with a user task for each user scenario and be ready to have someone use your team's website to complete them.

-(This is TBD and I will send further communications to clarify.)
+**User tasks are due by midnight PDT, April 5.**

 Here are some resources on usability tests and writing user tasks that may be helpful to read:
 * https://www.nngroup.com/articles/better-usability-tasks/